odrevet/yt-dlp-kivy/readme.md

 User interface for youtube-dl using the Kivy framework

+Documentation assume you are using Python 3 with pip 3.

 # Usage

 * With a web browser, copy the url of the video that you want to download.